pmenzel/taxonomy-tools/README.md

 When given the list of nodes `a`, `b`, and `c` as input, the standard LCA of these three nodes is `c`, whereas the option `-m lowest` would output the node just above `a` and `b`.

-When setting `-m path`, it will return the leaf node that has the heighest weighted path to the root.
+When setting `-m path`, it will return the leaf node that has the highest weighted path to the root.

 ### Exclusion list
 It is possible to specify a file containing a list with taxon IDs (one per line) using option `-e`.
-These IDs are exluded from the LCA calculation in all three modes, unless there are no other taxon IDs in an input row.
+These IDs are excluded from the LCA calculation in all three modes, unless there are no other taxon IDs in an input row.

 This is for example useful, to exclude taxa assigned to environmental or unclassified nodes in the NCBI taxonomy.